 But my owner straps on the saddle even tighter.
 I feel a knob in my stomach.
 I feel sick and I’m thirsty.
 But above all, very tired.
 My feet can’t carry me anymore.
 I have no control over my legs anymore and feel I can tip over at any moment.
 Then I tremble and shake.
 I start to bellow as I feel so awful.
 Why did we set out on this adventure today?
 Why didn’t we just stay at home this morning?
 I’m so blue.

 But I look around me.
 I have no idea where we are, but it looks desolate.
 There is only one little house here.
 No roads.
 No bus goes out of the Colca Canyon.
 This girl clearly can’t walk anymore and I have been called to carry her.
 I take a deep breath and brace myself.
-We continue our Colca Canyon hike.
+We continue our Colca Canyon trek.

 Enjoying the Colca Canyon Hike

 As we move deeper into the Colca Canyon, I feel the grip of the girl’s hand loosen on my saddle knob.
 I look up and take in the sharp edges of the Canyon.
 The sun is already behind the rim of the Canyon and nature’s pallet is painting a pastel picture.
 I try to enjoy the views.
 The greens, the trees, the cacti.
 I see some birds zoom by and take mental images of the waterfall throwing its water down the cliff.
 But it is difficult.
 I can’t feel my legs anymore.
 My back is beyond sore and I know I have bruises on every part of my body.

 I’m sweating, my hair sticks to my forehead but when I try to shake my head to move it away from my eyes and we almost lose our balance.
 So we continue in discomfort.
 What a nightmare.
 Why in a mule’s life should I endure this?
 I am not built for this?
 I am not a horse!
 But then again, I’m no donkey either, so I follow my owner.